 and updating can prevent your mod from working correctly.

-Now select the
+and select the

-FactoryGame.uproject file in your mod’s project folder.
+FactoryGame.uproject file contained in your Starter Project folder.

 Your project should now appear in the Wwise launcher.